kglibrarian/scopusAPIrequests/README.md

 # Scopus API Requests Repository
 repository of python code for making API requests for the Elsevier Scopus API

-## What is the Scopus API Requests Repository
+## What is the Scopus API Requests Repository?

 The Scopus API Requests Repository is a code base for my own work in Scopus.
 The repository has two main files of code: